 - Negative or self-sabotaging thought patterns

-Addressing the above mental toxins during a pre-pregnancy detox can empower you to approach pregnancy with a more grounded and relaxed approach – no matter your unique circumstances.
+Addressing the above mental toxins during a pre-pregnancy detox can empower you to approach pregnancy with a more grounded and relaxed approach (although the latter can often feel difficult) – no matter your unique circumstances.

 First steps to detoxing for fertility